bravelions/atlas/README.md

 2. Make sure you have [yarn](https://www.npmjs.com/package/yarn) installed globally.

 3. This project has been setup as a monorepo.
 You will need to run `yarn` inside each workspace separately as well as from the root when you first clone.
-When done; make sure you are at the root `/` level of the application, and run `yarn start`.
+When done, make sure you are at the root `/` level of the application, and run `yarn start`.
 This will run both the `app` and the `server` in parallel.

 How to install packages: